Gabelli School of Business – Fordham University

 The Fordham Gabelli School of Business is located on Fordham’s Lincoln Center campus, near the Lincoln Center for the Performing Arts in Manhattan.
 The school also hosts MBA and EMBA courses at its Westchester campus, located in Tarrytown, a drive or train ride north of the city.

-Fordham Gabelli School of Business is housed in the Leon Lowenstein Center, which also houses the Fordham College of Liberal Studies, the Graduate School of Education and the Graduate School of Social Service.
-The building features classrooms, student lounges, administrative and departmental offices and the Lowenstein Café.
+Fordham Gabelli School of Business is located at 140 West 62nd Street.
+The building features classrooms, student lounges, administrative and departmental offices and a Café.
 The school’s Quinn Library is located nearby.

-The Gabelli School of Business shares 127 full-time and 100 adjunct professors with Fordham’s undergraduate Gabelli School of Business.
+The Gabelli School of Business shares 123 full-time and around 100 adjunct professors with Fordham’s undergraduate Gabelli School of Business.
 Many of the adjunct professors are executives at firms based in New York City.

 MBA Degree Offerings